HT-Emily/Emily-Carroso/README.md

 # Emily-Carroso
-This website was created for ART151 at UIC.
+This repository was created for ART151 at UIC.